AbbVie leans on new treatments to forecast upbeat 2020 profit

-The drugmaker expects the two treatments, Skyrizi and Rinvoq, to bring in a combined revenue of about $1.70 billion in 2020.

-The profit forecast excludes any impact from its $63 billion deal for Botox-maker Allergan Plc (AGN.N), which it expects to close in the first quarter.
+The profit forecast excludes any impact from its $63 billion deal for Botox-maker Allergan Plc, which it expects to close in the first quarter.

 “The launches of Skyrizi and Rinvoq are going extremely well,” Chief Executive Officer Richard Gonzalez said in a statement.